mpatraw/bashrabbits/README.md

 ## How to Play

 `rabbit` offers a couple of commands to find and catch rabbits.
 The first and most obvious of which is `rabbit check` which checks the current directory for a rabbit.
-If there is one, which you will know by a message telling you so, you only have a few seconds to either catch it with the `rabbit catch` command or tag it with `rabbit tag <string>` command.
+If there is one, you will see "A rabbit is here!!".
+You only have a few seconds to either catch it with the `rabbit catch` command or tag it with `rabbit tag <string>` command.
 One last command `rabbit stats` tells you how many rabbits you've seen, caught, and... killed.
 Yes, you can kill rabbits, mostly by accident.

 Obviously typing these out everytime you're in a directory is tiring, so you can add this to your `.bashrc` file.